paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

 (2) any funds in the Customs Forfeiture Fund and any obligations of the Customs Forfeiture Fund on the effective date of the Treasury Forfeiture Act of 1992, shall be transferred to the Fund and all administrative costs of such transfer shall be paid for out of the Fund.

-**(k) Limitation of Liability.—** The United States shall not be liable in any action relating to property transferred under this section or under section 616 of the Tariff Act of 1930 ([19 U.S.C.
+**(j) Limitation of Liability.—** The United States shall not be liable in any action relating to property transferred under this section or under section 616 of the Tariff Act of 1930 ([19 U.S.C.
 1616a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1616a&num=0&edition=prelim)) if such action is based on an act or omission occurring after the transfer.

-**(l) Authority To Warrant Title.—** Following the completion of procedures for the forfeiture of property pursuant to any law enforced or administered by the Department of the Treasury, the Secretary is authorized, at the Secretary’s discretion, to warrant clear title to any subsequent purchaser or transferee of such forfeited property.
+**(k) Authority To Warrant Title.—** Following the completion of procedures for the forfeiture of property pursuant to any law enforced or administered by a Department of the Treasury law enforcement organization, the Secretary is authorized, at the Secretary’s discretion, to warrant clear title to any subsequent purchaser or transferee of such forfeited property.

-**(m) Forfeited Property.—** For purposes of this section and notwithstanding section 524(c)(11) 1 of title 28 or any other law—
+**(l) Forfeited Property.—** For purposes of this section and notwithstanding [section 524(c) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section524/c&num=0&edition=prelim) or any other law—

 (1) during fiscal year 1993, property and currency shall be deemed to be forfeited pursuant to a law enforced or administered by the United States Customs Service if it is forfeited pursuant to—